 Pack light.
-Each cyclist is permitted to bring two duffle bags under 40lbs each.
+Each cyclist on the 6-Day and 8-Day Tour is permitted to bring two duffle bags weighing up to 40lbs each.
 Generally, one is for your tent, bedroll and pillow, the other for your clothing and personal items.
 We provide trucks for you to load your gear onto each morning.
 Our drivers will proceed to the next camp, unload all of the duffles and you just find your bags and set up your camp after the day's journey.
 When you arrive back from the day's ride, find your bag and set up your tent.

 Keep your bag light (under 40lbs) to ensure you are able to carry it back and forth between the truck and your campsite each day and then again the following morning.